tracking-exposed/tracking.exposed/content/events.md

 {{<resource
   kind="event"
   authors="Salvatore Romano"
-  title="HackMeeting 2021, Italian hacking festival "
+  title="HackMeeting 2021, Italian hacking festival, Bologna. "
   when="2021 - September"
   href="https://hackmeeting.org/hackit21/"
   description="Talk about the last research conducted on Youtube and Pornhub: Smash the filter bubble!.
 Workshop on Youtube: tracking the climate disinformation and the ranking algorithm suggestions.
 Presentation on the Ten minutes talk of the Youchoose project."